zamiul20/Basal-Library/Documentation/Notation/Ease_of_use.md

 <ণ hT 10 = <10T 16

-The letter 'E' can be replased with anything else, apart from just numbers (e.g. bass7 is allowed, 7 isn't).
+The letter 'E' can be replaced with anything else, apart from just numbers (e.g. bass7 is allowed, 7 isn't).
 ```